 When people are highly engaged with their work, good things happen.
 If reality follows research, teams will be more productive, the turnover rate will be lower, and the company will be more profitable (1).
 It should come as no surprise, then, that the best employee engagement surveys are rolled out by the highest-performing teams.

 An employee engagement survey is your first step towards improving employee engagement.
-The purpose of the survey is important - specifically, you want to measure the connection people have to their work and the company’s goals.
+The purpose of the survey is important - specifically, you want to measure employee engagement by measuring the connection people have to their work and the company’s goals.

-When you use the Surveys and Polls tool in Frankli, the platform does most of the hard work for you, including setting the questions, communicating the survey to your team, reminding them to participate and analysing the data.
+When you use the Surveys and Polls tool in Frankli, the platform does the hard work for you, including setting the questions, alerting your team to the survey, reminding them to participate and analysing the data.
 Using our survey templates, you can create, customise and roll out an employee engagement survey in less than 30 seconds.

 Of course, with any survey, it’s crucial that you get the questions right.
 That’s why, today, we’re sharing 23 of the best employee engagement survey questions to ask, featuring some questions from Frankli’s employee engagement survey template.

 But before we get into the templates, we wanted to answer some frequently-asked questions about employee engagement surveys.

 Why do I need to measure employee engagement?

 Measuring employee engagement is important for one key reason: What gets measured gets improved.
 By consistently measuring employee engagement across your organisation, you can identify root causes of disengagement quickly, before the impact is widely felt.

 Find out more about how high engagement leads to high performance.

 Why are employee engagement surveys so important?